Red-Rapious/Minecraft-Clone-OpenGL/README.md

 # Minecraft-Clone-OpenGL
-A clone of the famous java game, coded in C++ with OpenGL
+A clone of the famous java game, coded in C++ with OpenGL.
+Probably my biggest, most personal project yet

 ## Libraries used :
 - `GLFW`